emgong/double-takes/app/posts/2016-06-20-first-year-at-testdouble.md

 ## There are more important things than writing code
 When I'm consulting for a client, I'm expected to ramp up on projects and start delivering features immediately.
 It's important to get a good understanding of the existing code, but I've found it even more valuable to understand the business I'm working to improve.

 Discovering the context around the business is a tricky problem because it usually can't be found in the README or issue tracker.
-Gaining that context requires talking to existing members of the team and finding out what things are going well for them, what things aren't, and what things I can be doing to deliver maximum value for the business.
+Gaining that context requires talking to existing members of the team and finding out what things are going well for them, what things aren't, and what things I can be doing to deliver maximum value for their business.

-Before starting at Test Double, I've be happy to simply grab the top item on the issue tracker and start banging out code.
-The first few weeks on a team are unique because you can lend a fresh set of eyes to a business and its codebase, question assumptions, and ultimately provide more value to the business than you could heads down writing code.

 ## A great boss changes the way I work
 TLDR: Todd and Justin are great and you should come work for them.